 (2) Applicability.
 This rule applies to electric utilities and customer-generators.

 (3) REC Ownership.
-RECs associated with customer-generated net-metered renewable energy resources shall be owned by the customer-generator until explicitly transferred to another entity.
-Nothing in this rule gives the electric utility any preferential entitlement to the RECs generated by the customer-generator’s qualified electric energy generation system.
+RECs associated with customer-generated net-metered renewable energy resources shall be owned by the customer-generator; however, as a condition of receiving solar rebates, customers shall transfer to the electric utility all right, title and interest in and to the RECs associated with the new or expanded solar electric system that qualified the customer for the solar rebate for a period of ten (10) years from the date the electric utility confirmed the solar electric system was installed and operational.

 (4) Electric Utility Obligations.